 With recent trends focusing on improving engineering efficiency, many products have been developed to specifically help shorten design cycles for machine automation.
 Part of improving efficiency is making products easier to use, so additional time and resources can be spent elsewhere.
 This post describes a product feature that can make index table applications less complex to manage.

 APPLICATION EXAMPLE: rotary index table that rotates a fixed distance repeatedly in the same direction.
 A motorized rotary actuator is installed below the index table.

-Product video below shows another application example of a syringe dispensing application with a rotary actuator.
+The product video below shows a similar application example of a syringe dispensing application; also with a rotary actuator.

 For example, let's say we are positioning 90 degrees at a time with a motor that has a basic step resolution of 200 steps per revolution, or 1.8° per step.
 The position counter value will look like this:

 On a rotary table, the same index positions repeat after 360 degrees, the actual position coordinates within 360° have to be calculated.